lowRISC/opentitan/doc/ug/hw_stages.md

 The following development milestones are for hardware peripheral verification work.
 They are similar to typical chip verification milestones, but less rigid in the movement from one stage to the next.
 The metric here is the progress towards testing completion and proof of testing coverage.
+The verification stages can be applied to simulation-based DV and formal property verification (FPV) approaches.

 The first verification stage is **Initial Work**.
 This indicates the period of time between the beginning of verification planning and the testbench up and running.